random-username-here/mipt-ded-vm/README.md

 ## TODO-s

+From the point of the machine development:

+ - A `.include` directive!
+ - Linking
  - A debugger, because triggering errors is not the best way
  - Context switching?
  - Fake disk I/O
  - A compiler, because writting assembly is hard.

+From the point of required tools/libraries/features requiring a total rewrite to make this better:

+ - Finish the documentation system
+ - Make a threading library, because `pthread` lacks:
+    - Good recursive mutexes
+      They may not exist on some machines, there is no way to exit all/return back (see `vm/state.c`, `vm_state_halt()`).
+    - Easy to use priority mutexes
+    - `pthread`'s conditions are messy.
+ - Allways return error codes, or something better.
+Never fail when the memory had ran out.
+   (especially in `array`).
+This gives the possibility of `try`, `catch` and `catch unreachable` macro, like in Zig.
+ - Add `..._assert_valid()` to everything.
+ - Maybe add a stack trace in the error handling library.